-Read our review of the 5G Hub to learn more about this router.
+Read our full review of the Three 5G Hub to learn more about this device.

-If you have any questions about Three home broadband, and our experiences with this device, feel free to ask us in the comments below.
+If you have any questions about our experience with the 4G Hub, and whether or not you should buy it, feel free to leave them in the comments below.

 About the author